frankelavsky/academic_homepage/_posts/2026-03-09-prototyping-bottleneck.md

 >
 > All of a sudden, an idea in my head can be transformed into a tangible prototype very quickly.
 This has enormous implications for applied research.
 If I work with a partner in a specific domain, I can quickly show something rather than talk.
 If I am good enough, I can even build something they can use pretty quickly."

+I don't want to interpret Enrico's words too harshly or in an ungenerous way (but I could, if this was all I saw!).
+I think Enrico has remarked in the past on many occasions that genAI is creating new challenges.
+And I want to unpack some assumptions I see here in this post, as well as assumptions (and dangerous ones!) that I've seen many other people express.

+One of the main challenges, before I really jump in, is that building something quickly can be good *if you know exactly what you are doing*.
+And this is the danger!
+Students haven't learned all kinds of things about software and how to think about users, human cognition and perception, and more.
+And non-technologists are often unopinionated about the detailed design and engineering intricacies that someone who is more-experienced in technology comes to consider.

+Sometimes... slowing down is good for *you*, the builder!
+And sometimes going fast is awesome, but you must absolutely know what you're doing.
+(And at that point, genAI is very-rarely much of a speed-boosting tool.
+GenAI users tend to spend far more time checking output and logic [compared to when they write code themselves](https://arxiv.org/abs/2507.09089).)

+*So, consider this blog post a response to the least-generous interpretation that one might have of the world around us; peering at the worst-case scenario uses of genAI and not just the optimistic ones.*

 <hr>
 <br>